SteveHodge/assistantdm/readme.txt

 * StatisticsCollection should be expanded to provide the filtering required for selecting targets like weapons for spells.
 Also consider how it fits into notification of changes to collective properties

 ---=== DTT PERFORMANCE CHANGES ===---
-* Comprehensive logging
 * Threaded painting on remote?
 * Bounds and bounds-optimized painting?
 * Threaded media loading
 * Low res versions of images for faster loading (especially for animations)?
+* ImageMedia could use a soft/weak/strong reference for transformed images - probably need some way of tracking what is in use. might be able to drop source image if memory is tight
+* Hidden elements in table display should clear ImageMedia transforms

 ---=== DIGITAL TABLE PRIORITIES ===---
+* DTT: split simple image (which supports animation) from map (which supports masks and walls)
+* DTT: split rendering into layers, have separate ui elements for selecting maps, tokens, and perhaps lightsources
+* 	layers for painting order
+* 	Look at the map element order - should moving a tree move all children? - probably enough to have set layers and the ability to move between them
+* DTT: tokens could show movement trail and measurement
+* Pre-guess the screen layout
+* Auto configure - set defaults according to OS screen layout
+* Recalibrate display - could be done using screen bounds element
 * DTT: darkness should be part of the map stack, with option to use map bounds or extend bounds.
 Only walls in same map stack should be considered.
 * DTT: Toggleable walls (workaround is to use separate walls element for each toggleable section)
 * DTT: When colouring lightsource area, clip the area using the walls.
 Would be best to do area painting from the darkness instance for this.
 * DTT: Darkness options panel could have list of all lightsources so they can be toggled on and off without having to find them in the element tree.
 * DTT: Points of interest should be excluded from the tree view.
 Probably want to refactor UI around element tree/list anyway
-* DTT: split simple image (which supports animation) from map (which supports masks and walls)
-* DTT: split rendering into layers, have separate ui elements for selecting maps, tokens, and perhaps lightsources
-* 	layers for painting order
-* 	Look at the map element order - should moving a tree move all children? - probably enough to have set layers and the ability to move between them
-* DTT: tokens could show movement trail and measurement
 * DTT: Clean up grid references before A0
 * DTT: Allow grid references to be entered for element x/y coordinates in ui
 * BUG DTT: "reset" button caused index out of bounds error in RemoteImageDisplay